When you purchase through links on our site, we may earn a commission. Here’s how it works.

 Maine Coons are highly sought-after family cats, and the Siberian’s popularity is also rising.
 If fortune presents you with a kitten that is a blend of both, you’re in for a treat.
 This blend is nearly guaranteed to be a delightful family feline.

-Crossbred individuals are often superior to their parents, and both breeds are easy to live with and relatively low maintenance for cats with such beautiful long coats.
+Crossbred individuals are often superior to their parents, and both breeds are easy to live with and relatively low-maintenance for cats with such beautiful long coats.
 Adopting a kitten that is a blend of two breeds will likely give you a healthier individual than a purebred from a fixed gene pool.

 The Maine Coon is Maine’s official state cat.
 Considered America’s first indigenous cat, the Maine Coon is highly regarded for its mousing abilities.
-Maine Coons are large cats, with adult males topping out near twenty pounds.
+Maine Coons are large cats, with adult males topping out nearly twenty pounds.
 The Maine Coon coat isn’t fine like a Persian’s, but silky and a bit oily to shed water in the weather.
-With fur between her toes like snowshoes, Maine Coons reflect the rugged nature of Maine’s great outdoors.
+With fur between her toes like snowshoes, the Maine Coons reflects the rugged nature of Maine’s great outdoors.
 The Maine Coon comes in many colors, but the Himalayan pattern that gives the Himalayan and Siamese breed their distinctive lighter body with darker extremities is not allowed.

 History Of The Maine Coon